 Tropenmuseum – Amsterdam Tropical Museum

-Red Light District.
-More a touristic attraction than scandalous place, now the Red Light District is one of the places that have to be seen, but probably not more than ones.
-Especially for the women travelers.
+More a touristic attraction than a scandalous place, now the Red Light District is one of the places that have to be seen, but probably not more than ones.
+Especially for the women travellers.
 You can walk around like all the other tourists (some of them are families with kids) and see how the business works.
 But the place is overcrowded and probably lost its initial atmosphere.

 WHERE TO STAY: